Applying with Friends In Graduate Housing

 - Create or join a new group

-Split-group petitions are only accepted after the first-round Lottery and Autumn Waiting List.
-If you are a member of a group that is split after one of these rounds and you want to be assigned to the same residence as your group mates, you may petition Housing Assignments by the Split-group Petition deadline – see Calendar and the Split-group Petition.
-Every attempt is made to reunite split groups by the start of Autumn Quarter, but only if:
+If you are a member of a group that is split the First or Second rounds of the autumn assignments and you want to be assigned to the same residence as your group mates, you may file a reassignment request on Axess, indicating that you have been split from your group and listing your group members in the comment field on the application.
+Every attempt is made to reunite split groups by the start of autumn quarter.
+Split group priority is given to students only if:

 - The group was not split because the members selected different group retention choices